On this page

 The Library has established memberships or direct invoicing arrangements with some of the most prominent open access publishers.
 If you submit an article to one of the publishers listed below, the library's membership arrangement will cover the article processing charges (to a maximum of $2500 CAD) if you are eligible.

 - Hindawi Publishing

 - PLOS (Public Library of Science)

 - SAGE Open

 - Springer Open (*distinct from Springer Open Choice, which is not covered by the SFU Open Access fund).
-A list of SFU authored papers is available.

 For more information please contact: